-Marriage contracts, sometimes referred to as pre-nuptial agreements, are often put into place prior to or at the start of a marriage.
+Marriage contracts, sometimes referred to as pre-nuptial agreements or pre-nups, are often put into place prior to or at the start of a marriage, to customize the rights and responsibilities that would arise in the event of a separation in ways that suit the client better than the blanket letter of the law.
 These agreements can set out a variety of factors including the expectations that each spouse has for the other during the marriage and how property will be divided should the marriage end.

 Cohabitation agreements are similar, and would be used for couples choosing to live together.
 Should a couple enter into a cohabitation agreement and then later decide to marry, this document can become their marriage contract, however they can also choose to enter into a new agreement that will override the existing one.